-Through September 2018, J. Roy Nelson, the Company's Chief Science Officer, made net advances to the Company totaling \$26,864.
-From October 2018 through September 2019 he made additional advances of \$8,800 and was repaid \$8,729 for a net increase of \$71.
+Through September 30, 2019, J. Roy Nelson, the Company's Chief Science Officer, made net advances to the Company totaling \$26,935.
 The loans do not bear interest and are due on demand.

-In September 2018, Randall McCoy, the Company's Chief Executive Officer, made an advance to the Company of \$4,500.
+In September 2018, Randall McCoy, the Company's Chief Executive Officer, advanced to the Company \$4,500.
 The loan does not bear interest and is due on demand.